digital-asset/daml-dit-ddit/README.md

 ## `pkg/`

 This is an optional directory that contains other resources to be includued in the output DIT.
-This is usually used to package the icon named by `icon_file`.

 ## Daml Project